SUMO protein: Function

 SUMO modification of proteins has many functions.
 Among the most frequent and best studied are protein stability, nuclear-cytosolic transport, and transcriptional regulation.
 Typically, only a small fraction of a given protein is SUMOylated and this modification is rapidly reversed by the action of deSUMOylating enzymes.
 SUMOylation of target proteins has been shown to cause a number of different outcomes including altered localization and binding partners.
 The SUMO-1 modification of RanGAP1 (the first identified SUMO substrate) leads to its trafficking from cytosol to nuclear pore complex.
 The SUMO modification of ninein leads to its movement from the centrosome to the nucleus.
 In many cases, SUMO modification of transcriptional regulators correlates with inhibition of transcription.
 One can refer to the GeneRIFs of the SUMO proteins, e.g. human SUMO-1, to find out more.

-There are 4 confirmed SUMO isoforms in humans; SUMO-1, SUMO-2, SUMO-3 and SUMO-4.
-At the amino acid level, SUMO1 is about 50% identical to SUMO2.
-SUMO-2/3 show a high degree of similarity to each other and are distinct from SUMO-1.
+There are 4 confirmed SUMO isoforms in humans; SUMO-1, SUMO-2, SUMO-3, and SUMO-4.
+At the amino acid level, SUMO2 and 3 are nearly identical and cannot be distinguished via antibodies.
+SUMO1, by contrast, has only 50% similarity with SUMO2.
 SUMO-4 shows similarity to SUMO-2/3 but differs in having a Proline instead of Glutamine at position 90.
 As a result, SUMO-4 isn't processed and conjugated under normal conditions, but is used for modification of proteins under stress-conditions like starvation.
 During mitosis, SUMO-2/3 localize to centromeres and condensed chromosomes, whereas SUMO-1 localizes to the mitotic spindle and spindle midzone, indicating that SUMO paralogs regulate distinct mitotic processes in mammalian cells.
 One of the major SUMO conjugation products associated with mitotic chromosomes arose from SUMO-2/3 conjugation of topoisomerase II, which is modified exclusively by SUMO-2/3 during mitosis.
 SUMO-2/3 modifications seem to be involved specifically in the stress response.
 SUMO-1 and SUMO-2/3 can form mixed chains, however, because SUMO-1 does not contain the internal SUMO consensus sites found in SUMO-2/3, it is thought to terminate these poly-SUMO chains.

 Serine 2 of SUMO-1 is phosphorylated, raising the concept of a 'modified modifier'.

 DNA damage response

 Cellular DNA is regularly exposed to DNA damaging agents.
 A DNA damage response (DDR) that is well regulated and intricate is usually employed to deal with the potential deleterious effects of the damage.
 When DNA damage occurs, SUMO protein has been shown to act as a molecular glue to facilitate the assembly of large protein complexes in repair foci.
 Also, SUMOylation can alter a protein's biochemical activities and interactions.
 SUMOylation plays a role in the major DNA repair pathways of base excision repair, nucleotide excision repair, non-homologous end joining and homologous recombinational repair.
-SUMOylation also facilitates error prone translesion synthesis.
+SUMOylation also facilitates error prone translation synthesis.